 - features [list of int or None, optional] Indices of observables (features) that are used as input to the neural networks.
 If None, all observables are used.
 Default value: None. - n_hidden [tuple of int, optional] Units in each hidden layer in the neural networks.
 If method is 'nde' or 'scandal', this refers to the setup of each individual MADE layer.
-Default value: (100,).

-activation [{'tanh', 'sigmoid', 'relu'}, optional] Activation function.
+Default value: (100,). - activation [{ 'tanh', 'sigmoid', 'relu'}, optional] Activation function.
 Default value: 'tanh'.

-calculate_fisher_information(self, Calculates the expected Fisher information matrix args,) based on the kinematic information in a given num- ber of events. evaluate_log_likelihood(self, args, Log likelihood estimation. kwargs) evaluate_log_likelihood_ratio(self, x, Evaluates the log likelihood ratio as a function of the ) observation x, the numerator hypothesis theta0, and the denominator hypothesis theta1. evaluate_score(self, args, kwargs) Score estimation. load(self, filename) Loads a trained model from files. save(self, filename[, save_model]) Saves the trained model to four files: a JSON file with the settings, a pickled pyTorch state dict file, and numpy files for the mean and variance of the in- puts (used for input scaling). train(self, method, x, y, theta0, theta1[,]) Trains the network.
+calculate_fisher_information(args, Calculates the expected Fisher information matrix kwargs) based on the kinematic information in a given num- ber of events. evaluate_log_likelihood(args, kwargs) Log likelihood estimation. evaluate_log_likelihood_ratio(x, theta0, Evaluates the log likelihood ratio as a function of the theta1) observation x, the numerator hypothesis theta0, and the denominator hypothesis theta1. evaluate_score(args, kwargs) Score estimation. load(filename) Loads a trained model from files. continues on next nade continues on next page eu nom previous page save(filename[, save_model]) Saves the trained model to four files: a JSON file with the settings, a pickled pyTorch state dict file, and numpy files for the mean and variance of the inputs (used for input scaling). train (method, x, y, theta0, theta1[, r_xz,]) Trains the network.